 Arizona statute directs the Industrial Commission to assess an additional $25,000 penalty against any employer for each employee who suffers permanent disability or death as the result of a willful or repeated OSH violation.
 The following provisions must be met: the citation was a final order; workers’ compensation benefits were paid as a result of the employee’s permanent disability or death; and the OSH violation did not result from employee disobedience.
 The additional penalty is paid to injured employees or their dependents.

 During its 2000 session, the Legislature amended the Minnesota Occupational Safety and Health Act by increasing the minimum penalty assessed in cases where a violation causes or contributes to the death of an employee.
 The minimum non-negotiable fine for all citations connected to the death of an employee if there is a willful or repeat violation is $50,000.
 If there is no willful or repeat violation, the minimum fine is $25,000.
-In the 2002 session, the Legislature amended the minimum non-negotiable fine to reduce the penalty amount for employers with fewer than 50 employees.
+The legislation went into effect July 2000.

 Oregon law provides for a civil penalty of up to $10,000 or imprisonment up to six months or both, if a willful violation of the OSHA Act materially contributed to the death of an employee.